bordoley/bordoley.github.io/Resume.md

 * Led a team of 4 engineers in the developement of the Facebook for Business [Partner Directory](https://www.facebook.com/business/partner-directory/search), a search tool that helps Facebook advertisers find marketing partners.

-* Developer of the [Facebook Pixel Helper](https://chrome.google.com/webstore/detail/facebook-pixel-helper/fdgfkebogiimcoedlicjlajpkdmockpc?hl=en), a Chrome browser plugin that helps Facebook advertisers debug the setup of their Facebook advertising pixels.
+* Sole developer of the [Facebook Pixel Helper](https://chrome.google.com/webstore/detail/facebook-pixel-helper/fdgfkebogiimcoedlicjlajpkdmockpc?hl=en), a Chrome browser plugin that helps Facebook advertisers debug the setup of their Facebook advertising pixels.

 * Direct client and product onboarding support for Facebook advertisers including Amazon, Wish.com, EBay, Spotify and HBO.